 The National Law provides for the issuing of Certificates of Registration following certain events during the period in which a health practitioner is registered.
-A hard copy Certificate of Registration is issued by AHPRA following approval of applications for initial registration or annually at renewal.

 Practitioners can download a PDF copy of the Certificate of Registration.
 This free service is available using AHPRA’s online services along with the ability to update contact details and apply for renewal of registration.

 The Paramedicine Board of Australia will not be issuing hardcopy Certificates of Registration from newly registered paramedics.
 Certificates or Registration can be accessed using AHPRA's online service.
 The public and employers can check a paramedics registration using the Public Register.

 When practitioners are seeking registration or employment that requires registration outside of Australia, the regulatory authority in that jurisdiction may require a Certificate of Registration Status (CoRS).
 This document is also referred to by some regulators as a Certificate of Good Standing or Certificate of Current Professional Status.